 Consecutive La Niña events that developed during summer 2020 and again in August 2021 (see Section 4b) explain the mostly consistent sea level pattern during both years, at least in the equatorial central Pacific (Fig. 3.16b).
 Year-to-year sea level increases exceeding 10 cm occurred in the tropical western Pacific, as well as in the eastern Indian Ocean, which were mostly continuing positive changes from the prior two years.
 In the South Pacific Convergence Zone (SPCZ) region (Brown et al. 2020) the 2021 sea levels were also 10–15 cm higher compared to 2020.
 The largest regions of decreasing sea levels during 2021 compared to 2020 were in the tropical western Indian Ocean as well as in three parts of the tropical North Pacific (i.e., in the western, central, and eastern parts of the basin).
 Around Hawaii, the 10 cm decrease in sea level (2021 minus 2020) nearly cancelled the prior year-over-year increase.
 In the Atlantic Ocean, the 2021 minus 2020 sea level difference was mostly positive, although typically less than 5 cm in magnitude.
 Larger changes there during 2021 occurred in the Gulf of Mexico (associated with the Loop Current) and in the regions most affected by mesoscale oceanic eddies (generally poleward of ±30° latitude).
 Overall, these sea level changes from 2020 to 2021 (Fig. 3.16b) are representative of the underlying OHCA changes in these locations (Fig. 3.4b).

-The double-dip of La Niña (see Section 4b) during 2021, and the respective continuation of below average sea levels in the eastern half and above-normal value in the western half of the equatorial Pacific, limited the amount of intra-seasonal changes evident in the comparison of December–February (DJF) and September–November (SON) anomalies (Figs. 3.16c,d).
+The double-dip La Niña (see Section 4b) during 2021, and the respective continuation of below average sea levels in the eastern half and above-normal value in the western half of the equatorial Pacific, limited the amount of intra-seasonal changes evident in the comparison of December–February (DJF) and September–November (SON) anomalies (Figs. 3.16c,d).
 In the Indian Ocean, the sea level pattern was also mostly similar at the beginning and end of 2021 (i.e., sea level anomalies increasing from west to east).
 Some of the highest regional sea level anomalies during 2021 occurred in Bay of Bengal, where satellite-observed seasonal anomalies exceeded 15 cm above average during both DJF and SON.
 In the northwestern Atlantic Ocean, seasonal sea level anomalies were overall higher during SON compared to the beginning of the year, especially near the U.S. Mid-Atlantic coast.

 Ongoing trends, year-to-year variability, and seasonal changes in sea level impact coastal communities by increasing the magnitude and frequency of positive sea level extremes that contribute to flooding and erosion.
-Minor impacts tend to emerge when local water levels exceed the 99th percentile of daily sea-level maxima (Sweet et al. 2014).
-Using 1993–2021 as the analysis epoch (consistent with the altimetry baseline), daily sea-level maxima that exceed the 99th percentile—hereafter extreme sea level events—occurred more frequently in recent years compared to previous decades.
+Minor impacts tend to emerge when local water levels exceed the 99th percentile of daily sea level maxima (Sweet et al. 2014).
+Using 1993–2021 as the analysis epoch (consistent with the altimetry baseline), daily sea level maxima that exceed the 99th percentile—hereafter extreme sea level events—occurred more frequently in recent years compared to previous decades.
 Across 114 tide-gauge locations with sufficient data volume and quality for analysis, the median number of extreme sea level events per year and location increased from one during 1993–97 to four during 2017–21 (not shown).
 The 90th percentile of events per year and location increased from six during 1993–97 to 15 during 2017–21 (not shown).